`

 It was probably a couple of years later before Magic re-appeared in my life with acquisition of a D. Robbins E-Z Magic Catalog (this company has been in business since 1916 and is still at it).
 I had never seen anything like it, page after page of magic tricks and illusions.
 Books on Magic, Magic props, and even flaming Magic.
 All of the descriptions were equally amazing and I read each one several times trying to discern how they were able to make such miracles happen.

-So I saved my money and after weeks of agonizing over my Magical selections I filled out the order form and placed it in the envelope with my payment.
-A single stamp and then into the mailbox and the endless waiting began.
+So I saved my allowance money and after weeks of agonizing over my Magical selections I filled out the order form and placed it in the envelope with my payment.
+A single stamp and then into the mailbox and so began the endless waiting.

-I studied the Magic catalog as I waited, going over each item I had ordered again and again.
+I studied the Magic catalog as I waited for my package to arrive, examining each item I had ordered and reading the description over and over again.
 The one I remember that I was most excited to receive was The Rising Wand.
 The description read:

 A wand will slowly rise when held in your hand, or will suddenly leap into the air.
 Can also be used in your magic act.
 Impress your friends and family with this great magic illusion.

 Wow, I could use it in my Magic act, that was an important thing to know.
-This had to be real Magic and to think that a kid like me would soon have it in his hands, at the ready to slowly rise or better yet suddenly leap into the air.
+This had to be real Magic and to think that a kid like me would soon have it in his hands, a magic wand that could slowly rise or better yet suddenly leap into the air.
+I could barely contain my excitement and the anticipation was killing me.

 I was just a kid and this was not what I was expecting, I was so hurt I even complained to my Mother!
 She called the company to complain and I’ve sure they were used to getting calls from disappointed kids mothers because she told me that they couldn’t take back any of the trick because I now knew the secrets of the tricks and it wouldn’t be fair.

 Fair, they actually said it wouldn’t be fair?
-So I was resigned to the fact that I was not getting my money back and I just left the box of magic tricks in my room.
+I was resigned to the fact that I wasn’t getting my money back so I just threw the box of magic tricks into my closet and closed the door.

 My brothers and sister started to ask me “when is Magic show”.
 I had, in the weeks prior to even ordering from the Magic catalog went on and on about how once I received my selection of Magical wonders I would be performing for the entire family.
 It was, according to me, going to be the “Show of the Century”

-My back was to the wall and I had to do something, maybe I could put together some form of entertainment with that crappy box of tricks.
+My back was to the wall and I had to do something otherwise I would never hear the end of is from my siblings.
+Maybe I could put together some form of entertainment with that crappy box of tricks.
 So I sat down with my box of disappointment and started to read all the instructions.

+The finale was upon me and I had chosen the Phantom Napkin to end the show.
 To operate the Phantom Napkin is really quite simple, you show a large ornately designed napkin to the audience front and back.
-This is to show that it is an ordinary napkin and that you are not hiding anything.
-You then you fold it in half and in half again and as you hold it by the corners you are to reach into the folds and produce your small item.
+You then take the four corners and hold them together forming a pocket so that you are able to reach into the pocket and produce your small item.

-What happened instead was before I got a chance to reach into the folded napkin, my mouse, as if on cue climbed up out of the napkin onto my hand.
-And then something happened that puzzled me at first.
+What happened instead was before I got a chance to reach into the folded napkin to retrieve my mouse who was secreted in inside, he decided as if on cue to climb out of the napkin and onto the back of my hand.
+And then something happened that puzzled me.
 My family was clapping and crying out in amazement.

 My show was over so I gathered up my tricks and brought them back to my room.
 As I was sitting on my bed trying to figure out what just happened my sister came into my room and she asked me the most astonishing thing.
 “How did you make that mouse appear, where did he come from”?
 “That was amazing”

 And then it dawned on me, it wasn’t the trick they saw, it was the Magic they saw.
-From their perspective the mouse coming out of the napkin was Magical.
+From their perspective the mouse coming out of the napkin was Magical not some dumb trick napkin.
 That was the secret and it was something I already knew but had forgotten, Magic is real if you believe in it.

-I didn’t buy a box of tricks I bought a box of real Magic and it was Magic just like I had seen those many years ago on TV.
-All I needed to do was to see through the eyes of someone who believed it Magic.
+I didn’t buy a box of stupid tricks I bought a box of real Magic and it was Magic just like I had seen those many years ago on TV.
+All I needed to do was to see through the eyes of someone who believed in the Magic of the performance.

 The Magician